tav/assetgen/README.rst

 parameter to tell ``assetgen`` to monitor file changes and rebuild all appropriate files.
 Watch also monitors changes to the ``assetgen.yaml`` file, so you can update the config without having to restart ``assetgen``.

+``output.hashed: true`` will put a unique file hash in the file name so that you can set a long expiry date for HTTP caching on those files

+``output.gzip: true`` will write an additional file with ``.gz`` on the end for use with web servers that support sending a pre-compressed file, such as nginx's ``gzip_static`` module.

 During development, one often runs ``--watch`` with a dev profile, e.g.